Robot Wars and Skynet:

 Of course, this is all in addition to the widening range of industrial robots, and the human-shaped robots, which serve very different purposes, some of which are rather kinky.
 With their small servo motors, "frubber" skin -- such as Einstein, Sophia, Philip K. Dick, Alice and Jules -- and other human attributes, some of them are quite impressive.
 At least for robots.
 The Japanese, in particular, are quite advanced in this area.

 If the previous information proves anything, it is that due to the current pace of technological developments, what was once considered to be merely writing vehicles employed in the science fiction genre, are now, in certain cases, actually becoming reality.
 Robots and AI-enabled devices are now here to stay, and they will only proliferate more and more in the coming decades.
-The question is, how far will they be allowed to go in regards to their development?
+The question is, how far will they be allowed to go in regard to their development?
 When will enough be enough?
 Will humanity have the sense to put on the breaks before it is too late?

 As I update this article at this current time in May of 2023, this is precisely the concern which is being addressed, due in large part to the introduction of ChatGPT and GPT-4 to the world.
 As you may know, this AI-enabled chatbot -- which is the product of Sam Altman and his company OpenAI -- has taken the world by storm.
 I myself have also been amazed by this chatbot's advanced capabilities.
 But a lot of top people in the field of Artificial Intelligence and related disciplines are beginning to sound the alarm, warning that we really need to slow down and take a pause in further AI development.
 This is because we still do not fully understand it, or even the repercussions which may result from further improving it.